 You’ll work one-on-one with a LSVT-BIG Certified Physical Therapist in one-hour sessions that utilize incremental exercises until there is positive reclamation of fully body movements and they become automatic.

 We will address each individual’s needs and goals using big cues to increase limb and body movements.
 This improves gait speed, balance and trunk mobility, while minimizing freezing.
-For more information, Contact us at Wayne & Ardmore, PA centers.
+For more information, Contact us at our Wayne, PA center.